Chapter 15:

 "Wait.
 What do you mean, 'maybe me?'"

-"Really?"
-Audra hadn't thought she'd made that big of an impact on him so far, though she didn't exactly have a frame of reference.
+Audra hadn't thought she'd made that much of an impact, though she didn't exactly have the biggest frame of reference for Zeph.

 "Yes," the older woman said firmly.
-"He has always been… kind, helpful, and friendly… but he has also always been sad in some way.
-Yet… today, he seemed happier."
+"He has always been… kind, helpful, and friendly… but he has always been sad.
+Not today though.
+He was happier."

-"I see that you like the cookies."
-Minerva smiled, but soon enough, her expression turned serious once more.
+"I see that you like those."
+Minerva smiled, but her expression turned serious once more.

 "Audra.
 I have… one last thing I would like to say before we move to a… lighter topic."